Driving Directions Belgium

 Belgium is situated at the southern tip of the North Sea.
 Belgium’s coastline is nearly straight, with white-sand beaches.
 Behind the beaches lie dunes, and behind them are polders (wetlands reclaimed for agricultural use during the Middle Ages).

-Click here for Belgium Google maps, MapQuest & more detailed country facts.
+Click here for Belgium Google Maps, MapQuest & more detailed country facts.